 If you change your child’s bedroom décor, you can update the bedding by buying new duvet covers.
 A new set of covers is also a great economical way of brightening up the room.

-Single size duvets can be washed in a domestic washing machine – this is an important consideration if your child is a bed wetter.
+Single size duvets can easily be washed in a domestic washing machine – this is an important consideration if your child is a bed wetter.
 However, duvets do take a few days to dry thoroughly so you may need to have a spare for when one is washed.
 This could be an issue if you have a shortage of space in your home.